5l1v3r1/xss_fuzzer_console/README.md

 # Ty's XSS Fuzzer
+# NOTE: This is still a WIP, but it should be functioning at a basic level by 1/14/17

 Note0: Still a WIP <br>
 Note1: This is my first python program so the code may not be high quality stuff <br>